Why is destroying things so much more fun than building them?

 Jeremiah 52:21-22 tells us that the columns were 18 cubits (9 metres) high with a capital of 5 cubits (2.5 metres) at the top.
 The lower section was 12 cubits (6 metres) in circumference and 4 fingers (0.1 metres) thick.

-The volume of metal in this cross section can be found from a few computations:
+We can find the volume of metal in this cross section from a few computations:

 Outer circumference, C, is 12 cubits (6 metres) = π * D